 2.17.4.1 Decision logic

 To classify desensitized explosives, data for the sensitivity, thermal stability, explosive potential and the corrected burning rate should be determined as described in Part I and Part V of the Manual of Tests and Criteria.
-For nitrocellulose, additional data for the stability as described in Appendix 10 of the Manual of Tests and Criteria are needed in order to be used in nitrocellulose mixtures considered for this class.
+Where a mixture contains nitrocellulose, additional data for the stability of the nitrocellulose as described in Appendix 10 of the Manual of Tests and Criteria are needed in order to be used in nitrocellulose mixtures considered for this class.
 Classification is according to decision logic 2.17.1.

 Decision logic 2.17.1 for desensitized explosives s